htc-ccis1301/fall-2017/_experiences/intro-hello-world.md

 ### Use Brackets to edit the website
 Once you have the repository files, open the repository directory in Brackets using File -> Open Folder.
 Create any new files required by the assignment, or edit the existing files as needed to complete the work.
 Use the Live Preview feature to test your site locally, and use Brackets Beautify to clean up your code before turning it in.

+For this assignment you want to create a new index.html page.
+{% include alert.html type="info"
+    content="Make sure to always call the main web page index.html, as that is the default home page for most web servers."
+%}

-For this assignment you can just copy and paste in the basic HTML template from the reading which is also shown below:
+Then you can just copy and paste in the basic HTML template from the reading which is also shown below:
 {% gist mbMosman/5785c6e9534e956b79d7 basicHTML5.html %}

 After pasting in the above HTML, edit it as follows: